-How to Calculate Net Profit Margin For Your Restaurant
+How to Calculate Net Profit Margins For Your Restaurant

-You calculate net profit margin for an accounting period by dividing net income by sales.
+You can calculate your restaurant’s net profit margin for an accounting period by dividing net income by sales.

 Net Profit Margin = Net Income/Gross Sales x 100